glassroom/heinsen_routing/README.md

 ## Sample usage

-Detect objects with poses from parts with poses in images:
+Detect objects with poses from parts with poses embedded in images:

 ```python
 import torch